WTO rejects US 'Made in China' labeling on Hong Kong goods | KRDO

 Associated Press

-GENEVA (AP) — World Trade Organization arbitrators have concluded the United States was out of line in requiring products from Hong Kong to be labeled as “Made in China.”
-The move that was part of Washington’s response to a crackdown on pro-democracy protesters in Hong Kong in 2019 and 2020.
-A WTO dispute panel found the U.S. violated its obligations under the trade body’s rules and rejected Washington’s argument that U.S. “essential security interests” allowed for such labeling.
-The panel said the situation did not pose an “emergency” that would allow for an exemption under the trade body’s rules.
-The United States trade representative’s office all but said it planned to ignore Wednesday’s ruling.
+GENEVA (AP) — World Trade Organization arbitrators have concluded the United States violated its rules in requiring that products from Hong Kong be labeled as “Made in China.”
+The move was part of Washington’s response to a crackdown on pro-democracy protesters in Hong Kong in 2019-2020.
+A WTO dispute panel dismissed the assertion that U.S. “essential security interests” allowed for such labeling.
+The United States Trade Representative’s office indicated it would ignore the ruling.
+Hong Kong’s commerce minister, Algernon Yau, said he had written to the USTR asking that the requirement be dropped.
+He said it causes “unnecessary concern” for manufacturers.